-- Composition Playlist (CPL) check(s) Composition Playlists (CPL) shall be validated by the Security Manager participating in the respective composition playback. - Composition decryption preparations Each encrypted composition will have associated with it a Key Delivery Message (KDM), carrying time window constraints, decryption keys, and a Trusted Device List (TDL).
-The SMS, working with the security infrastructure, shall verify that the content keys required for playback are available and valid for scheduled exhibitions, and the suite equipment to be used for playback is on the TDL.
+- Composition Playlist (CPL) and Key Delivery Message (KDM) check(s) Composition Playlists (CPL) and Key Delivery Messages (KDM) shall be validated by the Security Manager(s) participating in the respective composition playback. - Composition decryption preparations Each encrypted composition will have associated with it one or more Key Delivery Messages (KDM), carrying time window constraints, decryption keys, and (as applicable) a Trusted Device List (TDL) to authenticate remote SPBs.
+The SMS, working with the security infrastructure, shall verify that all the KDMs and contained content keys required for playback are available and valid for scheduled exhibitions, and the suite equipment to be used for playback is on the associated TDL.

 • Show playback preparations - Exhibitors will assemble Show Playlists specific to each exhibition event, containing various compositions (including advertising, trailers, movies, etc.).
-Because the final Show Playlists may involve many content keys and/or consist of content from different Rights Owners, show preparations should ensure the auditorium SM has confirmed possession of all necessary Key Delivery Message(s) (KDMs) for the Show Playlist.
-In addition, FM devices may require configuration (keying) by the SM.
+Because the final Show Playlists may involve many content keys and/or consist of content from different Rights Owners, it is the responsibility of the SMS to confirm that show preparations ensure the auditorium SM(s) confirm possession of all necessary Key Delivery Message(s) (KDMs) for each composition of the Show Playlist.

-The flow chart in Figure 17: Pre-Show Overview, is an example of how a system may prepare to execute a Show Playlist.
+The flow chart in Figure 17: Pre-Show Overview is an example of how a system may prepare to execute a Show Playlist.
 This flow chart is informative.
 There are other designs that may have different steps or different sequences that will accomplish the same result and meet the requirements of this specification.